Causes and risk factors of womb cancer

 Longer exposure to oestrogen can increase your risk of womb cancer.
-This may be influenced by the following factors:
+This may be from:

-- Having some type of hormone replacement therapy (HRT), for example oestrogen only HRT.
+- having some types of hormone replacement therapy (HRT), for example oestrogen only HRT

-If you are worried about a family history of cancer, speak to your cancer doctor or GP.
+If you are worried about a family history of cancer, speak to your cancer doctor, specialist nurse or GP.
 They can decide if you should be referred to a family cancer clinic.

-Women with a rare genetic condition called Cowden syndrome have an increased risk of non-cancerous tumours and also some cancers.
+Cowden syndrome is a rare genetic condition.
+It increases the risk of non-cancerous tumours and also some cancers.
 This includes womb cancer, but the increase in risk is small.

 Tamoxifen is a hormonal drug used to treat breast cancer.
 It can slightly increase the risk of pre-cancerous changes in the womb.
 Rarely, it can cause womb cancer.
 But there are very clear benefits of taking tamoxifen that far outweigh this risk.
 Always tell your doctor if you are taking tamoxifen and have any unusual vaginal bleeding.